 Learn how to decorate empty corners to maximize the corner spaces in your home and add to the decor.
-Find out what to put in an empty corner of a living room, bedroom or even your kitchen.
+And find out what to put in an empty corner of a living room, bedroom or even your kitchen.

 Often times after you decorate a room in your home you find that you have one or more awkward empty corners.

 Empty corners in your room are not only wasted spaces, but can make a room look uneven as though everything is compressed together in the center of your room.

 We don’t want our room looking uneven or compressed.
 Rather, we want to maximize every available space in our home.

-So, if you are looking for how to fill empty corners in your living room, bedroom or any other room in your home, here are some of the simple ways to decorate empty corners.
+So, if you are looking for how to fill empty corners in your living room, bedroom or any other room in your home, here are some of the simple ways to decorate those awkward empty corners.

 8 Simple Decorating Ideas for Corner Spaces